 If USCIS issued the NOID following submission of the I-130 petition, then the petitioner (the U.S. citizen or lawful permanent resident who prepared and filed the I-130) should be the party responding to it.
-The immigrating beneficiary cannot respond to a notice of intent to deny an I-130 petition, although he or she can assist the petitioning spouse in preparing a response.
+The immigrating beneficiary cannot respond to a notice of intent to deny an I-130 petition, although they can assist the petitioning spouse in preparing a response.

 If USCIS issued a NOID to a couple who filed a concurrent marriage-based adjustment application (with a Form I-130 and Form I-485 filed together), it will usually do so after the marriage interview at a USCIS office, although it can technically issue the NOID at any time.
-In that case both people will respond jointly.
+In that case, both members of the couple will respond jointly.

 Many couples are disappointed to find that a marriage certificate isn't an instant ticket to receiving a U.S. green card.
 It's the couple's job to convince USCIS that the immigrant deserves a U.S. green card.
 In order to do so, you must demonstrate by a preponderance of the evidence (or that it is more likely than not) that the application is eligible for approval.

-So, USCIS already has the power to ask for a lot of evidence before it is convinced.
-What's more, some USCIS officers try to hold applicants to a higher standard than others.
+So, USCIS already has the power to ask for a lot of evidence before it is convinced that the marriage is valid and bona fide.
+What's more, some USCIS officers try to hold applicants to a higher standard than others do.
 USCIS might issue a NOID for any of a variety of reasons, such as:

 Depending on the reason given for the NOID, you'll probably want to submit a variety of evidence to USCIS in order to overcome it.
 Review and address every single point the officer raises in the NOID.
 If, for example, the NOID contains ten alleged inconsistencies, and you respond to nine of those inconsistencies but miss one, your case can be denied on the basis of that one point alone.